Archean: Environment

-The pale orange dot, an artist's impression of the early Earth which is believed to have appeared orange through its hazy, methane rich, prebiotic second atmosphere.
+The pale orange dot, an artist's impression of the early Earth which is believed to have appeared orange through its hazy, methane rich, prebiotic secondary atmosphere.
 Earth's atmosphere at this stage was somewhat comparable to today's atmosphere of Titan.

 The Archean atmosphere is thought to have almost completely lacked free oxygen; oxygen levels were less than 0.001% of their present atmospheric level, with some analyses suggesting they were as low as 0.00001% of modern levels.
 However, transient episodes of heightened oxygen concentrations are known from this eon around 2,980–2,960 Ma, 2,700 Ma, and 2,501 Ma.
 The pulses of increased oxygenation at 2,700 and 2,501 Ma have both been considered by some as potential start points of the Great Oxygenation Event, which most scholars consider to have begun in the Palaeoproterozoic (c.
 2,400 Ma).
 Furthermore, oases of relatively high oxygen levels existed in some nearshore shallow marine settings by the Mesoarchean.
 The ocean was broadly reducing and lacked any persistent redoxcline, a water layer between oxygenated and anoxic layers with a strong redox gradient, which would become a feature in later, more oxic oceans.
 Despite the lack of free oxygen, the rate of organic carbon burial appears to have been roughly the same as in the present.
 Due to extremely low oxygen levels, sulphate was rare in the Archean ocean, and sulphides were produced primarily through reduction of organically sourced sulphite or through mineralisation of compounds containing reduced sulphur.
 The Archean ocean was enriched in heavier oxygen isotopes relative to the modern ocean, though δ18O values decreased to levels comparable to those of modern oceans over the course of the later part of the eon as a result of increased continental weathering.

 Astronomers think that the Sun had about 75–80 percent of its present luminosity, yet temperatures on Earth appear to have been near modern levels only 500 million years after Earth's formation (the faint young Sun paradox).
 The presence of liquid water is evidenced by certain highly deformed gneisses produced by metamorphism of sedimentary protoliths.
 The moderate temperatures may reflect the presence of greater amounts of greenhouse gases than later in the Earth's history.
 Extensive abiotic denitrification took place on the Archean Earth, pumping the greenhouse gas nitrous oxide into the atmosphere.
 Alternatively, Earth's albedo may have been lower at the time, due to less land area and cloud cover.